 Step 5: Check on your other investments

 You may have other investment accounts outside of retirement, and that’s great!
 But how are your joint assets allocated?
-If your partner is “in charge” of these accounts, make sure you know what they are and that you're on the same page with your partner about their risk.
+If your partner is “in charge” of these accounts, make sure you’re familiar with your investment portfolios and that you’re on the same page with your partner about their risk, their impact, and the amount you’re contributing.

 No matter where the conversation takes you or what your financial plan looks like, the key here is to talk, keep talking, and ask lots of questions.